priyankaa-m001/my-portfolio-website/README.md

 ## 📂 Featured Projects
 - **AgriBazaar** — A multi-user e-commerce platform for farming equipment with authentication, billing, and inventory management (PHP, MySQL)
 - **AI Study Buddy** — An AI-powered quiz generator built with Python, Streamlit, and the Groq API
-- **Ask My Portfolio** — An AI chatbot answering questions about my portfolio, built with the OpenAI API and deployed on Vercel
 - **Brew & Bliss** — A responsive coffee shop landing page

 ## 📫 Contact